fluiddyn/fluidsim/doc/index.rst

 **efficient** and **robust**.

-Fluidsim is a young package but the list of solvers already implemented (see :ref:`solvers-section`) gives a good idea of the versatility of this framework.
+Fluidsim is a young package but the list of solvers already implemented (see :mod:`fluidsim.solvers`) gives a good idea of the versatility of this framework.
 However, currently, fluidsim excels in particular in solving equations over a two-dimensional periodic space:

   * Incompressible Navier-Stokes equations,